Faculty & Staff

 - A psychiatrist is available for consultations and, when indicated, prescribes medications.

-- Hours of Operation are Monday – Friday 8: 00 AM to 5:00 PM with extended hours on Thursdays until 7pm.
-During the summer we are operating on the four day work week schedule.
+- Hours of Operation are Monday – Friday 8: 00 AM to 5:00 PM with extended hours on Thursdays until 7pm by appointment only.

 - Our staff is composed of professional counselors who are licensed or who are going through the licensure process in the State of Florida.